 Miso pickled in the small number

-It takes time to remove salt, pickle, and make, but the flavor
+It takes time to prepare, as it requires desalting and pickling, but the resulting herring roe

-Soak the broth in water overnight to remove salt.
+Soak the herring roe in water overnight to remove the salt

-Once the salt is removed, the skin on the surface is soaked, so use a bamboo skewer to float the thin skin and gently remove it with your fingers.
-(This process will prevent blemishes and streaks when you eat.)
+Once the salt has been removed, the skin on the surface will be soft, so use a bamboo skewer to lift up the thin skin and gently remove it with your fingers.
+(This will prevent a bitter taste and streaks when you eat it.)

-Soak the broth in a combination of soy sauce and mirin for a few minutes.
-(Due to the osmotic pressure of soy sauce, remaining water will come out of the larvae, making the flavor more likely to soak.)
+Soak the herring roe in the soy sauce and mirin mixture for a few minutes.
+(The osmotic pressure of the soy sauce will cause the remaining water to come out of the herring roe, allowing the flavor to penetrate more easily.)

-Add gauze and Nishikyo miso to top it, and sandwich the small larvae with miso.
+Place gauze and Nishikiyo miso on top of it, and sandwich the herring roe between the miso

-Leave it for about a day and it's finished.
-(You can see that the colour is darker.)
+Leave it for about a day and it will be ready (you will see that the color has darkened)

 -